 Psychologists have studied many recoding strategies that can be used during study to improve retention.
 First, research advises that, as we study, we should think of the meaning of the events (Craik & Lockhart, 1972), and we should try to relate new events to information we already know.
 This helps us form associations that we can use to retrieve information later.
 Second, imagining events also makes them more memorable; creating vivid images out of information (even verbal information) can greatly improve later recall (Bower & Reitman, 1972).
 Creating imagery is part of the technique Simon Reinhard uses to remember huge numbers of digits, but we can all use images to encode information more effectively.
 The basic concept behind good encoding strategies is to form distinctive memories (ones that stand out), and to form links or associations among memories to help later retrieval (Hunt & McDaniel, 1993).
 Using study strategies such as the ones described here is challenging, but the effort is well worth the benefits of enhanced learning and retention.

 We emphasized earlier that encoding is selective: people cannot encode all information they are exposed to.
 However, recoding can add information that was not even seen or heard during the initial encoding phase.
 Several of the recoding processes, like forming associations between memories, can happen without our awareness.
 This is one reason people can sometimes remember events that did not actually happen—because during the process of recoding, details got added.
 One common way of inducing false memories in the laboratory employs a word-list technique (Deese, 1959; Roediger & McDermott, 1995).
 Participants hear lists of 15 words, like door, glass, pane, shade, ledge, sill, house, open, curtain, frame, view, breeze, sash, screen, and shutter.
 Later, participants are given a test in which they are shown a list of words and asked to pick out the ones they’d heard earlier.
 This second list contains some words from the first list (e.g., door, pane, frame) and some words not from the list (e.g., arm, phone, bottle).
-In this example, one of the words on the test is window, which—importantly—does not appear in the first list, but which is related to other words in that list.
-When subjects were tested, they were reasonably accurate with the studied words (door, etc.), recognizing them 72% of the time.
+In this example, one of the words on the second list is window, which—importantly—does not appear in the first list, but which is related to other words in that list.
+When subjects were tested with the second list, they were reasonably accurate with the studied words (door, etc.), recognizing them 72% of the time.
 However, when window was on the test, they falsely recognized it as having been on the list 84% of the time (Stadler, Roediger, & McDermott, 1999).
 The same thing happened with many other lists the authors used.
 This phenomenon is referred to as the DRM (for Deese-Roediger-McDermott) effect.
 One explanation for such results is that, while students listened to items in the list, the words triggered the students to think about window, even though window was never presented.
 In this way, people seem to encode events that are not actually part of their experience.

 Because humans are creative, we are always going beyond the information we are given: we automatically make associations and infer from them what is happening.
 But, as with the word association mix-up above, sometimes we make false memories from our inferences—remembering the inferences themselves as if they were actual experiences.
 To illustrate this, Brewer (1977) gave people sentences to remember that were designed to elicit pragmatic inferences.
 Inferences, in general, refer to instances when something is not explicitly stated, but we are still able to guess the undisclosed intention.
 For example, if your friend told you that she didn’t want to go out to eat, you may infer that she doesn’t have the money to go out, or that she’s too tired.
 With pragmatic inferences, there is usually one particular inference you’re likely to make.
 Consider the statement Brewer (1977) gave her participants: “The karate champion hit the cinder block.”
 After hearing or seeing this sentence, participants who were given a memory test tended to remember the statement as having been, “The karate champion broke the cinder block.”
 This remembered statement is not necessarily a logical inference (i.e., it is perfectly reasonable that a karate champion could hit a cinder block without breaking it).
 Nevertheless, the pragmatic conclusion from hearing such a sentence is that the block was likely broken.
 The participants remembered this inference they made while hearing the sentence in place of the actual words that were in the sentence (see also McDermott & Chan, 2006).